MicrosoftLearning/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M03Lab01_Canvas_App.md

 **WWL Tenants - Terms of Use**
 If you are being provided with a tenant as a part of an instructor-led training delivery, please note that the tenant is made available for the purpose of supporting the hands-on labs in the instructor-led training.
 Tenants should not be shared or used for purposes outside of hands-on labs.
-The tenant used in this course is a trial tenant and cannot be used or accessed after the class is over and are not eligible for extension.
+The tenant used in this course is a trial tenant and cannot be used or accessed after the class is over and is not eligible for extension.
 Tenants must not be converted to a paid subscription.
 Tenants obtained as a part of this course remain the property of Microsoft Corporation and we reserve the right to obtain access and repossess at any time.

 ## Scenario

-Bellows College is an educational organization with multiple buildings on campus.
-Campus visits are currently recorded in paper journals.
-The information is not captured consistently, and there are no means to collect and analyze data about the visits across the entire campus.
+Bellows College is an educational organization with multiple campuses and programs.
+Many of Bellow Colleges instructors and administrators need to attend events, and purchase items.
+Historically tracking these expenses has been a challenge.

-Currently, campus administration is leveraging an Excel spreadsheet to track visitor registration.
-They would like to modernize their visitor registration system where access to the buildings is controlled by security personnel and all visits are required to be pre-registered and recorded by their hosts.
+Campus administration would like to modernize their expense reporting system by providing employees with a digital way to report expenses.

-Throughout this course, you will build applications and perform automation to enable the Bellows College administration and security personnel to manage and control access to the buildings on campus.
+Throughout this course, you will build applications and perform automation to enable the Bellows College employees to manage expenses.

 ## High-level lab steps